ajmal017/amp/documentation/technical/metadata_handling.md

 # Flow of data among representations

+- We need to transform data among different datasets
+  - Some transformations are automatic, other requires human annotation

 - Download raw historical ETL2 data
+  - `DataSource` -> `ETL2`, `MonsterDataSource`
-  - Data is added to ETL2
+  - Data is added to ETL2 and we update the `MonsterDataSource`

 - Download raw real-time ETL2 data
+  - `DataSource` -> `ETL2`, `MonsterDataSource`
   - Same as above but for the real-time loop

-- Transform raw data into our internal representation
+- Transform raw metadata into our internal representation
-  - E.g., extract raw metadata and convert it into P1 metadata
+  - `ETL2` -> `MonsterMetaData`
-    - This consists in mapping fields from the raw metadata into our P1 internal representation
+    - This consists in
+      - mapping fields from the raw metadata into our P1 internal representation
-    - Convert the values into Python types
+      - convert the values into Python types

-  - E.g., extract raw payload data and convert it into P1 data, if needed
+- Transform raw payload data into our internal representation
+  - `ETL2` -> `MonsterPayloadData`
   - Note that if the data is in a suitable format (e.g., CSV form) we might be able to convert it on the flight to our internal `pandas` representation
-    - If it's in a PDF or other unstructured data format we want to extract the data and save it
+  - If it's in a PDF or other unstructured data format we can:
+    - decide not to process it for now
+    - pre-process the data and save it into a structured format

+- Update P1 metadata after a download
+  - `MonsterPayloadData` -> `MonsterMetaData`, `MonsterDataSource`
+  - E.g., we want to compute some statistics about the data (e.g., `P1_SAMPLING_FREQUENCY`, `P1_START_DATE`)

+- Compute statistics from `MonsterMetaData`, `MonsterDataSource`
+  - Given data from `MonsterDataSource`, `MonsterMetaData`, `MonsterPayloadData` we want to compute statistics / sanity checks, e.g.,
+    - How many data sources to we have?
+    - How many data sources have downloaded completely?
+    - How many time series we have or have downloaded?
+    - How many nans there are in a subset of timeseries?

 # Principles